Master of Public Administration and Juris Doctor

 J.D./MPA Dual Degree Program

-The MPA degree is awarded upon successful completion of credits required and the final written examination.
 The College of Liberal Arts and Sciences requires a minimum 3.0 cumulative GPA.
 Only courses completed with a grade of C or higher will count toward the MPA degree.
 Please see the current Law School Catalog and School of Law Dual Degree page for details and degree requirements.
+While completing the MPA degree requirements, graduate students are expected to understand and follow Office of Graduate Studies policies relevant to their student status and academic standing.

 Code | Title | Hours |